 5. The PCB Contributes to the Mechanical Keyboard’s Weight

-You might be surprised by how much the PCB weighs on a mechanical keyboard.
+How much the PCB weighs on a mechanical keyboard might surprise you.
 This is because of all the components that are on this board.

 The PCB is responsible for converting the electrical signals it receives when you press a key to be sent to the computer as input.

 In other words, it helps the keyboard communicate with the computer.
-If you were to take apart a mechanical keyboard, you’d notice how crowded it is.
+If you were to take one apart, you’d notice how crowded it is.